 The Company acknowledges that the diversification of the members of the Board has positive effects on enhancing the Group's performance, and has adopted a board diversity policy with effect from 1 September 2013.
 The Company sees the diversification of the members of the Board as an important supporting factor for the Group to achieve its strategic goal and maintain sustainable growth.
 In deciding the composition of the Board, the Company will consider the Board diversity from various perspectives, including but not limited to sex, age, cultural and academic background, race, professional experience, skills, knowledge and terms of services.
 All of our Directors are appointed according to the principle of meritocracy while all candidates are being selected objectively, and the benefit of Board diversity will also be taken into full consideration.
 The nomination committee will review the diversity of the composition of the Board on regular basis, and will monitor the implementation of this policy, so as to ensure this policy has been effectively implemented.

-During the year, the Nomination Committee has held one meeting to review the structure, size and composition of the Board,
+During the year, the Nomination Committee has held one meeting and has, among other matters, (i) reviewed the structure, size and diversity of the Board; (ii) assessed the independence of the INEDs; and (iii) reviewed the Board Diversity Policy.